veeCan54/01-AWSCostManagementWS/README.md

 # 01-AWSCostManagementWS

-**First in a series of AWS hands on workshops**
+**First in a series of AWS hands on workshops.**

 The list is available here - https://catalog.workshops.aws/general-immersionday/en-US.
-This is the first module.
-It deals with **Cost Management and Optimization** and has fundamental tasks to monitor cost, create reports and organize information using tags when tracking spending across various AWS services.
-It has two sections.
+This is the first module. <br> It deals with **Cost Management and Optimization** and has tasks to monitor cost, create reports and organize information using tags when tracking spending across various AWS services.
+The second section has to do with ETL and creating visualisations using a dataset.
 I completed selected tasks in Section 1 that I needed to refresh my memory on.
-Section 2 was a really good learning experience.
-Let's go over the different tasks.
+Section 2 was a really good learning experience. <br> Let's go over the different tasks.

 **Section 1:**